Qer9Dev/Qer9Dev/README.md

 💞️ I’m looking to collaborate on game development, Minecraft plugins, or any cool coding projects.

-📫 How to reach me: qer9dev@gmail.com | Discord: qer_9
+📫 How to reach me: qer9dev@gmail.com | Discord: javaqer

 😄 Pronouns: qer